dynatrace-oss/Open-Source-Hub/README.md

 | **Experimental** | Early-stage projects, prototypes, or technical exploration |
 | **Maintenance-Only** | Stable projects receiving limited updates rather than active feature development |

 Classification is a lifecycle and investment signal.
-It does not automatically determine whether a repository should be archived, transferred, or deleted.

 ---